Xevnik/my_calculator/README.md

 A calculator built to test logic via implementation of different calculator functions.

 ####Calculator Functions
-1. Do simple math (addition, subtraction, multiplicaton and divison)
+1. Do simple math (addition, subtraction, multiplication and division)
 2. Operation Rollover
 3. Operation Repeat
 4. Order of Operations